 Mr Mutimer is a specialist plastic surgeon based in Melbourne.
 He performs a range of procedures for men and women, particularly face surgery.

 Associate Professor Shayan is a specialist plastic surgeon based in Melbourne.
-He performs a range of procedures for men and women, particularly breast surgery.
+He performs a range of procedures for men and women, particularly breast and body surgery.

-Mr Mutimer and A/Prof Shayan consult personally with each prospective patient during a private meeting, providing detailed information about the procedure they are considering and the outcome they desire.
+Mr Mutimer and A/Prof Shayan consult personally with each prospective patient, providing detailed information about the procedure they are considering and the outcome they are seeking.

 Also at Brighton Plastic Surgery you can meet Dr Lipi Shukla and Dr Rob Capstick, both of whom have their own specialties, including skin cancer surgery in Melbourne.